 Peonies are happy with average soil and neutral soil pH.
 Very rich soil can produce lots of foliage at the expense of flowers so avoid over fertilization.
 As with most plants, good drainage is required to prevent root rot.

 Dig a hole large enough to accommodate the roots and add a handful or two of compost to the soil you removed.
-Add a little loose, amended soil back in the hole making a mound to rest the root on.
-Fan out the roots where possible; they can be stiff so take care not to force them as this can cause breakage.
+Add a little loose amended soil back in the hole making a mound to rest the root on.
+Fan out the roots into the soil when possible; they can be stiff so take care not to force them as this can cause breakage.

-Position the root in your hands to find the best position to accomodate the eyes, the little growing points.
+Turn the root in your hands to find the best position to accomodate the eyes, the little growing points.
 Place the root in the planting hole so that the eyes are: 1.5 – 2” below the soil surface for cold climate gardens and 1” below the soil surface for warm region gardens.
-This may seem fussy but does matter for good flower production.
+This depth may seem fussy but does matter for good flower production.
 Angle the rest of the roots down into the hole.
 It's okay if the roots are a bit off to the side as long as they are in the soil.
 Pat the soil to remove air pockets and water to settle the soil around the root.
 Check to make sure the root hasn’t sunk as the soil settled.
 Find photos and more guidance here: Which End is Up on My Peony Root?

 Peonies need an average amount of water for good growth, typically about 1” of water a week from rain, irrigation or a combination of the two.